Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-03-14-a-day-in-ersfjordbotn.md

 "What time was that bus coming?"
 I asked myself.
 The answer was "in 5 minutes."
 The couple beside me exchanged a number of awkward glances with me as I inhaled the cappuccino and cinnamon bun like a metaphor I can't think of and slid down the stairs.

-Once free I jogged toward the bus stop... only to be greeted by 10 small children speaking Norsk and a german couple every bit of 82.
+Once free, I jogged toward the bus stop... only to be greeted by 10 small children speaking Norsk and a German couple every bit of 82.

 <br/>